isabella232/training-workshop/instructions/part-1-lesson-6.md

 - Notice the package version listed under `Latest` for the `workshop-app` entry.
 This should include your recent application build number.
 - Click the `Save` button
 - Click `Overview` in the project menu
-- Notice the dashboard grid showing the completed deployments of the first release you created and the undeployed second release
+- Notice the dashboard grid showing the completed deployments of the earlier releases you created and the undeployed later releases

 ## Deploy the new release